 Tea at Four O’Clock centres on Laura, the youngest daughter and middle child of the Percival family.
-We first meet Laura – now a rather timid spinster in her forties – on the afternoon of the funeral of her elder sister, Mildred, a woman whose presence still looms large over the Percival residence, Marathon, in spite of her recent death.
+When we first meet Laura (now a rather timid spinster in her forties), it is the afternoon of the funeral of her elder sister, Mildred — a woman whose presence still looms large over the Percival residence, Marathon, in spite of her recent death.

 Mildred had made her last exit through the gates of Marathon.
 There would be nothing heard of her again—no voice, no footstep, nor the insistent invalid bell.
 People would speak of her, of course, as they spoke of her father and mother; letters might still come addressed to her name; the house was full of her clothes and all the evidence of the fifty years she had lived there.
 Miss Parks, Laura knew, would be a tower of strength.
 Her distressed gentlewomen’s guild would gladly take over what lay in Mildred’s wardrobe and chest of drawers.
 Laura must arm herself against meeting a distressed gentlewoman coming along the street disguised as Mildred.
 But Mildred herself had gone. (p.
 8)